top of page

-Jay was kind enough to do a quick interview and talk music with me.
-Here's a brief interview from the man himself!
+Jay was kind enough to do a quick interview and share his thoughts on music with me.
+Here's a brief conversation with the man himself!

 Learn more about DRUMxWAVE in our conversation below.